Canary wharf flats and offices

 Inheritance Tax (IHT) reliefs on investment property are limited.
 However, there are some simple steps which may help reduce the tax burden.

-IHT is charged on assets in your estate at 40% over and above the nil rate band, currently £325,000.
+IHT is charged on assets in your estate at 40% over and above the nil rate band, which is currently £325,000.
 This band has not kept pace with inflation or the increase in property prices and has been in place since 2009.
-It is expected to be frozen at this level to 2028, bringing more assets into the charge to IHT.
+It is expected to be frozen at this level until 2028, bringing more assets into the charge to IHT.

-One way of reducing IHT is minimising the value of property in your estate.
-To work properly, not only does this mean gifting the capital asset so that you are unable to enjoy it, but also the entitlement to any income generated.
+One way of reducing IHT is by minimising the value of property in your estate.
+For this to work effectively, not only does this mean gifting the capital asset so that you are unable to enjoy it, but you also need to give up the entitlement to any income generated by the property.

 It is important to note that CGT charges can arise to the donor on a gift of property to another person, other than on gifts between spouses and civil partners.

-In the Spring Budget 2024 the government announced that the furnished holiday letting regime is to be abolished from April 2025.
+In the Spring Budget 2024 the government announced that the furnished holiday letting regime was to be abolished from April 2025.

-Until April 2025, furnished holiday lets, continue to be treated as business assets and attract some preferential tax reliefs which are discussed further below.
-These tax reliefs will not apply once the furnished holiday letting regime is abolished.
+Until April 2025, qualifying furnished holiday lets, were treated as business assets and attracted some preferential tax reliefs for income tax and capital gains tax.

-To qualify as a furnished holiday let the property must meet specific criteria.
+To qualify as a furnished holiday let the property must have met specific criteria.
 Essentially they must be let on a commercial basis, for example the property must:

 • be available for letting for at least 210 days of the year